 It seeks to prepare them for further study at a four-year institution.
 Guided by a faculty of professional designers and design educators, students explore various approaches and solutions to design problems while developing the process of articulating their own unique visions as designers and artists.
-Wilmington's significant corporate presence affords students the opportunity to interact with the professional design community and when appropriate, to work on actual client-based projects in the classroom.
-Within the graphic design program, students select the advertising design track or the communication design track, depending on their desired area of emphasis.
+Wilmington's significant corporate presence affords students the opportunity to interact with the professional design community and, when appropriate, to work on actual client-based projects in the classroom.